Bladeless vs. Blade LASIK — Which Option Is Best?

 The greatest benefit of bladeless LASIK is the heightened control it offers surgeons.
 While bladeless and blade LASIK are both extremely safe, bladeless LASIK further reduces the risk of flap complications like buttonholes (or improperly formed flaps).
 As a result, it’s particularly well-suited to patients with particularly sensitive eyes or unusually severe refractive errors that need to be treated with greater precision

 In the hands of an experienced surgeon, however, bladeless and blade LASIK alike are lasting solutions to common vision problems.
 The only way to truly decide between them is by visiting an eye care professional and discussing your condition.
 Here at Swagel Wooten Eye Institute, we offer a complimentary consultation to ensure that you receive the best, most personalized care possible.
-Call us today at 480-641-3937 or visit us online to schedule your free consultation!
+Call us today at 480-641-3937 or visit us online to schedule your free consultation at our Mesa or Chandler locations!